 – The lens exterior is a mixture of metal, plastic, and rubber.
 The back half is a plastic similar to the Nikon 50mm f1.8g lens, but the front is a substantial feeling metal.
 The filter thread is metal and is high precision machining.

 – The lens comes with a USB port intended to be for adjusting the lens or adding new firmware.
-I haven’t seen any news or details on those offerings.
-I’m hoping they will eventually show up due to a few quirks.
+I recently tested v1.03 firmware!

 – The lens has a built in DC type motor for focusing.
 It’s louder than Nikon’s silent wave motors by quite a bit.